 But it is important to note that the raw food bowl has to be balanced.
 The cheapest burger meat bought in a supermarket will not be the same as home-prepared mince meat fresh from the butcher’s counter.

-In closing, yes above mentioned benefits can be achieved but not all ingredients are made equal.
+In closing, the RAW diet can achieve the benefits mentioned above, but not all ingredients are equal.

 Risks of a raw food diet

 My research led me to look into various governing bodies.
-Look for clarification on what is thought to be the best diet for a dog.
+I was looking for clarification on what is the best diet for a dog.

 What surprised me